semgrep/semgrep-docs/docs/experiments/extract-mode.md

     dest-language: bash
 ```

-By adding the extract mode rules show above, Semgrep can match the Bash contained in the below Python file, and will report the contained Bash as  matching against the `curl-eval` rule.
+By adding the extract mode rules as shown in the previous code snippet, Semgrep matches Bash code contained in the following Python file and reports the contained Bash as matching against the `curl-eval` rule.

 ```python
 from os import system